 There are many variations of paneer paratha.

-- Add veggies: Some may like to enhance their nutritional value by adding veggies like mashed potatoes, spinach leaves, shredded radishes, carrots, and more.
+- Add veggies: Some may like to enhance their nutritional value by adding veggies like boiled potatoes, boiled sweet potatoes, spinach leaves, shredded carrots, and more.

 - Add spices & herbs: Enhance the taste of the parathas by adding more spices and herbs like mint.

-- Pickles: You can add some remaining pickles to make achari paneer paratha.
+- Pickles: You can add some pickle masala to make achari paneer paratha.

 - Cheese: Add grated cheese to the paneer filling mixture for rich and yummy parathas.

-Fridge: You can store the cooked paneer parathas in an airtight container or wrap them in parchment paper/aluminum foil for up to 2 days in the refrigerator.
+- Fridge: You can store the cooked paneer parathas in an airtight container or wrap them in parchment paper for up to 2 days in the refrigerator.

 Paneer Paratha + Cucumber + Fruits